 Find Cheap Health Insurance Quotes in Your Area

-In the 13 states listed below, you cannot qualify using your income alone.
-You must be eligible based on income combined with other considerations like those mentioned above — age, disability or medical condition.
+In the 10 states that have not expanded Medicaid, you can't qualify using your income alone.
+You must be eligible based on income along with other factors like age, disability or medical condition.

 - South Carolina

 Additional, North Carolina has approved Medicaid expansion approved, but the program is not yet active.